kentcdodds/slice-js/other/ROADMAP.md

 ## Want to do

-- Remove unused variables/exports/arguments
+- Remove unused variables/exports/arguments (I think that this should be the responsibility of `babel-plugin-minify-dead-code-elimination`).
+Need to report an issue/file a PR there.
 - Remove comments associated with removed functions
 - Handle side-effects (for example: `if (node = node.parentNode) {/* uncovered */}` should result in `node = node.parentNode`)
-- Remove all code after an early return

 ## Might do